 Step 5: Customer is informed – At this point, the customer must accept the proof provided by the acquiring bank and either pay for the goods, or continue to dispute the purchase and begin a process known as arbitration.
 If the acquiring bank determines the purchase was not valid, then the cardholder (customer) will receive a refund for the transaction.
-But not to worry—if you’re a Square seller and the chargeback is covered under Chargeback Protection, then Square will cover the costs of the chargeback on your behalf.

 Credit Card Chargebacks: Some Common Causes